D-Whipp/readme-generator/README.md

-From the Root Directory open the Command Line and type node index and answer the questions
+Using your favorite IDE open the root directory.
+Once there open the terminal and type node index then answer the following questions